 I often wonder why I would self sabotage in this way?
 Why is it so difficult to get on with something that is the top of the list of priorities?
 Why does sorting the cutlery drawer feel like an easier thing to do than that important phone call?

 Have a think about why you’re putting off that important task?
 It’s likely you know logically that it needs doing, but you just can’t motivate yourself to get it done.
 Quite often you may find that, deep down, there’s a fear there.
-A fear of failing perhaps?
-So if you don’t start, you won’t be able to fail.
+A fear of failing perhaps.
+After all, if you don’t start you won’t be able to fail.

-Or a fear of it not being perfect?
+Or perhaps it’s a fear of things not being perfect?
 Maybe in your early life you felt pressured into always achieving, and got much praise for academic achievements.
 That could be very difficult to live up to even as an adult.

-Oddly enough it could even be a fear of actually achieving.
-Maybe deep down you know that if you pass that essay, you’ll have to move on to the next step, one you’re not quite ready for.
+Conversely it could be a fear of actually being successful.
+Deep down you know that if you pass that essay, you’ll have to move on to the next step, one you’re not quite ready for.

 So procrastinating actually becomes a sort of coping mechanism, a way of protecting us from something that we’re scared of.

-To help work through some of these fears you could try writing them down, talking to someone, or using other creative ways to help.
+To help work through some of these fears, get curious about them – what is the fear and what do you think you need for reassurance?
+You could try writing your feelings around this in a journal, talking to someone, or using other creative ways to help.

 Frustrating though it is when you’re trying to get things done, perhaps it’s your body’s way of telling you you need to have a rest.
 Watch out for signs of burnout if you’re continually taking on too much.
 Try taking some time out doing something that relaxes you, and see if being rested makes a difference.

-For someone who might be neurodivergent, (that includes ADHD, Autism, dyslexic, Tourette’s, dyscalculia, dyspraxia and more), procrastination could actually be something completely different.
+For someone who might be neurodivergent, (that includes ADHD, Autism, dyslexic, Tourette’s, dyscalculia, dyspraxia and more), procrastination could actually be a bit more complex.

 A key feature for many people who are neurodivergent is having difficulties in the area of executive functioning.
 This affects organising, planning, impulse control and prioritising among other actions.